johnlbellamy/Word-Embedding-Similar-Documents/README.md

 USAGE
 ------------

-#Downloads raw data and tensorflow module
+### Downloads raw data and tensorflow module
 1) make data

-#Creates Anaconda environment and downloads pip reqs.
+### Creates Anaconda environment and downloads pip reqs.
 2) make environment

-#Performs the cleaning and feature engineering
+### Performs the cleaning and feature engineering
 3) make features

-#Creates the embedded sentiment model and tagged data
+### Creates the embedded sentiment model and tagged data
 4) make use

-#Finishes the process by assigning sentiment to model
-#The processed data from this step is uploaded to Mongo
+### Finishes the process by assigning sentiment to model.
+The processed data from this step is uploaded to Mongo
 5) make use_sentiment

-#OPTIONAL TO SEE SVD
+### OPTIONAL TO SEE SVD
 1) follow steps 1-3 above then:
 2) make svd
 3) make svd_sentiment